jotaen/xit/Specification.md

 ### Title

-The *title* is a single line of text that MUST NOT start with a whitespace character or the opening square bracket character `[`.
+The *title* is a single line of text that MUST NOT start with a blank character or the opening square bracket character `[`.

 > #### Example